jjansen512/SlackChannelAutomator/README.md

 ### Chrome Instructions

-- In Chrome it will need to be installed manually as an unpacked estension:
+- In Chrome, the extension needs to be installed manually as an unpacked extension:
   - Clone the repository in code.youruserportal.yourcompany.com: `git clone ssh://git.youruserportal.yourcompany.com/pkg/HighSeveritySlackAutomator`
-  - In Chrome, go to: `chrome://extensions`, and enable developer mode.
+  - In Chrome, go to: `chrome://extensions` and enable developer mode.
-  - Load Unpacked in the upper left.
+  - Click "Load Unpacked" in the upper left.
-  - Go to the cloned repository and open the extension from this directory:
+  - Go to the cloned repository and open the extension from this directory: `highSeveritySlackChannelAutomator_webhook/dist/`.
-    `highSeveritySlackChannelAutomator_webhook/dist/`.

 ## Configuration

-- Here's an example of where to customize the extension with a specific Slack webhook url, or Bot token...
+- Here's an example of how to customize the extension with a specific Slack webhook URL or Bot token:

-  - First, cd to the main.js file here:
+  - First, navigate to the main.js file here:

 ```shell
 $ cd ./HighSeveritySlackAutomator/highSeveritySlackChannelAutomator_webhook/src/js